nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Expected: Error details will be shown in the status message.

+### Editing a lesson of a student

+1. Editing a lesson of a student while all students are being shown<br>
+Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+* Test case: `ledit 1 1 date/20 Jan 2022` <br>
+  Expected: First lesson of the lesson list of the first student is edited to start on 20 Jan 2022.
+  Details of the edited lesson will be shown in the status message.

+* Test case: `ledit 2 1 date/12 Dec 2021 recurring/10 Oct 2021`<br>
+  Expected: No lesson is edited.
+Error details shown in the status message.

+* Test case: `ledit 1 3 hw/`<br>
+  Expected: Third lesson of the lesson list of the first student is edited to have no homework.
+  Details of the edited lesson will be shown in the status message.

+Incorrect `ledit` commands to try: `ledit...`

+1. `ledit 1 x` where x > the number of lessons that the 1st student has or x <= 0.
+2. `ledit x 1` where x > the number of students in the displayed list or x <= 0.
+3. `ledit x` where either the student index or lesson index is not specified.
+4. `ledit x y PREFIX/...` where x and y are valid indices and `PREFIX/` represents a compulsory field.

+Expected: Error details will be shown in the status message.

-### Deleting a lesson from a person
+### Deleting a lesson from a student

-1. Deleting a lesson from a person while all persons are being shown
+1. Deleting a lesson from a student while all persons are being shown<br>

-  Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Prerequisites: List all students using the `list` command.
+Multiple students in the list.

   * Test case: `ldelete 1 1`<br>
-     Expected: First lesson of the first student is deleted from the lesson list of the student.
+     Expected: First lesson is deleted from the lesson list of the first student.
      Details of the deleted lesson will be shown in the status message.

   * Test case: `ldelete 0 1`<br>